 The Air Force reimburses the school one half of the monthly MIP amount, each month, for an annual period of 10 months.
 The total amount paid by the school is taxable income.
 All changes in active duty and retired pay (i.e. COLA increases) affect the minimum pay calculation.

 Many schools elect to pay more than the MIP to attract and retain the most qualified instructors.
 Schools are also encouraged to adjust instructor pay based upon the individual’s qualifications and experience.

 The Air Force will not reimburse the school for any amount paid to an instructor if they are employed while on Terminal Leave.
+This also means MIP does not have to be met while on Terminal Leave.
 Reimbursement will start on the effective date of retirement as stated on the official retirement orders.
 Any contract length above 10 months and any pay above the MIP are a matter of negotiation between the applicant and the school.

 You can compute the approximate amount of your MIP by using the pay guide below.

 For current rates: